Admissions to St. Andrew’s Community Hospital (SACH) for inpatient care is through referrals from

-- The estimated average hospital bill size from patients staying in subsidised wards is computed based on statistical average after applying government and hospital subsidies.
-The bill size is a summation of daily ward and treatment fees, meals, medications and drugs, consumables, procedures, tests, therapy and ancillary charges.
+- The estimated average hospital bill size for patients staying in subsidised wards is based on statistical average after applying government and hospital subsidies.
+The bill size is a summation of daily ward and treatment fees, and charges for meals, medications, consumables, procedures, tests and therapies.

-- Actual bill may differ depending on the patient’s actual length of stay, medical condition, types of diagnostic investigations, the amount of non-standard drugs prescribed and other relevant factors.
+- The actual bill may differ depending on the patient’s actual length of stay, type of treatment services, medical conditions, types of diagnostic investigations, the amount of non-standard drugs prescribed and other relevant factors.

-- Level of government subsidy given is based on means test assessment which is applicable for Singaporeans and Permanent Residents.
+- The level of government subsidy given is based on a means test assessment which is applicable for Singaporeans and Permanent Residents.

-- Shown prices are in Singapore Dollars and exclusive of GST, which is absorbed by the Ministry of Health for all subsidised patients.
+- The prices shown are in Singapore Dollars and exclusive of GST, which is absorbed by the Ministry of Health for all subsidised patients.

-- Prevailing Medisave withdrawal limits and insurance claims limits apply.
+- The prevailing Medisave withdrawal limits and insurance claims limits apply.

-- If the deposit is used up during the patient’s hospitalisation, top-up may be required.
+- If deposit is fully utilised during the patient’s hospitalisation, a top-up may be required.

-- Respite care and non-resident (foreigners) are charged at full costs and without subsidy.
-A deposit equivalent to the estimated monthly charges will be required.
+- Non-resident (foreigners) are charged at full costs and with prevailing GST.
+A deposit equivalent to the estimated total charges will be required.